 What Exactly Does a Freelance Writer Do?

-There are many different types of freelance content writing.
-However, the most popular ones are listed below:
+There are many different types of content writing.
+However, the most popular freelance assignments are listed below:

 1. Blog Writing: Not as technical as some other forms of freelance writing, freelance blogging involves driving traffic to a company’s website through producing valuable and engaging content for their audience